Guide to the Rivanna Trail

 (.41 miles, .41 miles from mile 0, moderate)

 Mile 0 is at the railroad trestle.
 Follow the sandy trail from Moore's Creek to the old Woolen Mills dam site; climb uphill to left.
-Roadwalk: turn onto E. Market Street, right onto Riverside Avenue, right into Riverview Park.
+Roadwalk: turn onto E. Market Street, right onto Riverside Avenue, right into the woods just before the entrance to Riverview Park.

 (1.48 miles, 1.89 from mile 0, easy)

-Follow hard-surfaced trail through the playground to the Rivanna River.
+Join the hard-surfaced trail past the playground to the Rivanna River.
 A spur trail (.39 miles) at the end of the parking lot makes a short loop hike possible within the park.

 (1.64 miles, 3.53 from mile 0, moderate)

 Follow hard-surfaced trail to VFW fields.
 Just past the fields, turn left on the paved trail to River Road.
-(A rustic trail continues into the woods along the river to a dead end, but there is no access to River Road.)
+(A rustic trail continues a short distance into the woods to a dead end, but there is no access to River Road.)
 Right onto River Road, right on Locust Avenue; at the end, turn left on Locust Lane and then take an immediate right onto Megan Court.
 Look for trailhead sign on the right as you enter Megan Court, and head into forest.
-At the bottom of the hill, the trail continues along Meadow Creek; a bridge connects to the Lochlyn Hill neighborhood and the Free State Trail spur (described below).
+At the bottom of the hill, the trail continues along Meadow Creek; a bridge connects to the Lochlyn Hill neighborhood and the River North spur (described below).

 (.59 miles, 4.12 from mile 0, moderate)

 Cross Holmes Avenue and continue to follow Meadow Creek.